 $5,000 for an outstanding second book

 The James Laughlin Award is given to commend and support a poet's second book of poetry.
 The award was established by a gift to the Academy from the Drue Heinz Trust in honor of the poet and publisher James Laughlin (1914–1997).
 As a sophomore at Harvard College, James Laughlin founded New Directions, one of the most important publishers of twentieth-century literature.
 Writers whose work has been published by New Directions include Franz Kafka, James Joyce, Denise Levertov, Henry Miller, Ezra Pound, Delmore Schwartz, Gertrude Stein, Tennessee Williams, and William Carlos Williams.
-Mr. Laughlin was the author of numerous books of fiction, essays, and poetry, including Collected Poems (1993), The Man in the Wall (1993), and Random Stories (1990).
+Mr. Laughlin was the author of numerous books of fiction, essays, and poetry, including Collected Poems (Moyer Bell, 1993), The Man in the Wall (New Directions,1993), and Random Stories (Moyer Bell, 1990).

-The Drue Heinz Trust is a private charitable foundation directed by Drue Heinz, the widow of the "57 Varieties" former chairman, currently on the Board of Directors of the Paris Review, she is the former publisher of the Paris Review, and Antaeus, the international quarterly of contemporary literature.
+The Drue Heinz Trust is a private charitable foundation directed by Drue Heinz, former Board member of the Academy of American Poets and the Paris Review.
 Mrs. Heinz and James Laughlin were long-time friends and colleagues, sharing a vital interest in good writing.